BLCM/DataDumper/README.md

 `scripts` folder here.

 Like the other scripts here, it's somewhat rough, and requires some editing of file paths right in the script itself.
-Will attempt to fix that up a bit later.
+Let me know if you experience problems running this app on Windows - it opens up a *lot* of filehandles at the same time, and I'm not sure if Windows will allow that or not.

 ### Filter out sensitive data